‘Mary Tyler Moore Show’ actress Georgia Engel dies at 70

 Engel died Friday in Princeton, New Jersey, said her friend and executor, John Quilty.
 The cause of death was unknown because she was a Christian Scientist and didn’t see doctors, Quilty said Monday.

+“I know the world will be sad and sorry.
+She touched so many people,” said her agent, Jacqueline Stander.

-Engel was best known for her role as Georgette on “The Mary Tyler Moore Show,” whose character was improbably destined to marry pompous anchorman Ted Baxter, played by Ted Knight.
+Engel was best known for her role as Georgette on “The Mary Tyler Moore Show,” the character who was improbably destined to marry pompous anchorman Ted Baxter, played by Ted Knight.

 Engel also had recurring roles on “Everybody Loves Raymond” and “Hot in Cleveland.”
 She was a five-time Emmy nominee, receiving two nods for the late Moore’s show and three for “Everybody Loves Raymond.”

+She was “the sweetest, kindest, dearest woman.
+And crazy talented.
+I will miss her,” Valerie Bertinelli, who starred in “Hot in Cleveland,” said in a Twitter post.

+Georgia Bright Engel was born in July 1948 in Washington, D.C., to parents Benjamin, a Coast Guard officer, and Ruth Engel.
+She studied theater at the University of Hawaii.

-Engel’s prolific career included guest appearances on a variety of shows, including “The Love Boat,” ‘’Fantasy Island,” ‘’Coach” and “Two and a Half Men.”
-Her “Hot in Cleveland” role reunited her with Betty White, her co-star in “The Mary Tyler Moore Show.”
+Her prolific career included guest appearances on a variety of series, including “The Love Boat,” ‘’Fantasy Island,” ‘’Coach” and “Two and a Half Men.”
+Her “Hot in Cleveland” role reunited her with Betty White, her co-star in “The Mary Tyler Moore Show” (1972-77) and “The Betty White Show” (1977-78).

-She appeared on Broadway in plays and musicals including “Hello, Dolly!”, “The Boys from Syracuse” and, most recently, “The Drowsey Chaperone” in 2006-07.
+Engel appeared on Broadway in plays and musicals including “Hello, Dolly!”, “The Boys from Syracuse” and, most recently, “The Drowsy Chaperone” in 2006-07.
+She starred in an off-Broadway production of “Uncle Vanya” in 2012.

+Engel could be as upbeat as the fictional Georgette, as was demonstrated during a panel discussion last year promoting the 2018 PBS special, “Betty White: First Lady of Television.”

+She recalled that a possible “Everybody Loves Raymond” spinoff set to include her and Fred Willard never come to fruition, which she called a great disappointment.

 Engel’s final credited television appearance came last year in the Netflix series “One Day at a Time.”